-By working with people to record information, we can help respond to climate-related challenges in Papua New Guinea.
+By working with people to record information, we can help respond to climate-related challenges.

 To support local populations to manage a changing climate

 A rapid data reporting system that helps the government respond to ecological and social challenges